amybru/byioboba/README.md

     3. Hover over "Add Your Favorite Drink Here" button to check the hover effect
     4. Click on "Add Your Favorite Drink Here" to be taken to the add drink form (addDrink.html) Testing was also required to make sure the pictures and content were responsive.
 This was done as follows:
-    1. Alter scrren size from desktop (large) to medium devices (<992px) to check whether the pictures and text are responsive and look pleasing using the grid feature of Materialize.
+    1. Alter screen size from desktop (large) to medium devices (<992px) to check whether the pictures and text are responsive and look pleasing using the grid feature of Materialize.

 * Result: Testing passed as expected